If you are a global investor, you can’t ignore China stock markets today, especially China A Shares.

 The irony is that when the US stock market made a 1% movement, it will be the headline news the next day in the Straits Times.
 But when China’s stock market made a 5.6% return in a single day on Feb 25, 2019, the report is largely muted.

 Unlike the glorious day in earlier 2000, China stock is an unloved market.
 Most Singaporeans don’t invest in China stocks.
-To a certain extent, some Singapore investors carry a hatred to China stocks.
+To a certain extent, some Singaporean investors carry a hatred for China stocks.
 Ask those people who stay in Singapore markets for long, they can describe the boom and doom of S-Chips vividly (S chips refer to the Chinese companies listed on the Singapore Exchange).
 And they will tell you to stay away from China stocks.

 This is how retail investors fail.
 They fall in love with the stocks that made money (e.g. US tech stocks) and hold grudge against what failed them.
 Stocks are neutral, humans are emotional.
 This explains why China Life and China Taiping insurance face uphill tasks to promote their much superior products in Singapore.

 The choice is yours.
-Amidst US-China trade war, there is a divergence of stock markets of the two largest economies in the world.
+Amidst the US-China trade war, there is a divergence of stock markets of the two largest economies in the world.
 Earlier this year, I predicted that China stock market would have a double-digit return in 2019, and the Shanghai Composite index has already rallied 25% in less than 3 months’ time.

 In fact, when I advised my clients to buy into China A shares since Nov 2018, many gave it a shrug and some resisted.
 In my recent investor’s letter to my clients, I quoted Jesse Livermore, Legendary American Trader,